 Both self-proclaimed bookworms and casual readers will agree that there are very few things better than getting lost in a new book.
 Whether you’re lounging under the covers in your pajamas, soaking in a warm Epsom salt bath or squeezing in a few pages on your daily commute, we could all use a literary escape to keep us company.
 From hair-raising thrillers to juicy tell-all’s and feel-good love stories, here are some of the best reads to discover right now.

 Read if: You’re looking for a thought-provoking and timely story.

-Topping nearly every reading list, The Vanishing Half will undoubtedly be the book of the summer.
+Topping nearly every reading list, The Vanishing Half will undoubtedly be the book you wont regret picking up.
 Set in a small Southern community in the ‘60s, the story follows identical twin sisters Stella and Desiree’s divergent paths as they run away from home at 16.
 While one sister returns to her hometown years later with a baby girl in tow, the other starts a family in a new town under false pretenses.
 When the sisters find their lives intertwining again, they’ll learn the true strength of family.

 Still Here by Amy Stuart

 Read if: You can’t get enough of on-the-edge-of-your-seat-thrillers.

 This Canadian psychological thriller will have you completely absorbed as the mystery behind the disappearance of private investigator Malcolm and his wife unfolds.
 Clare, Malcolm’s colleague and fellow P.I., sets out to uncover the truth in the remote oceanside town where he was last seen.
 While the small-town gossip points to Malcolm as the culprit behind his wife’s disappearance, Clare quickly realizes this mystery is far more complex and layered than she could have ever imagined.

 AOC: The Fearless Rise of Alexandria Ocasio-Cortez and What It Means for America, edited by Lynda Lopez